IlkayAtes11/Analysis_of_School_District_Data/README.md

 Aim of this analysis is to see the trends of standardized test scores among different schools in a specific district.
 This project will help the authorities to understand the reasons behind the successes/failures of different schools and act accordingly in the future.

 There are two data sets, which are 'schools data' and 'students data'.
 Before starting analysis, these two datasets were merged.

+This school district has 15 schools (7 district public, 8 charter) and 39,170 students who are attending to these schools.
+The school district has total budget of $24,649,428.

 ## Trends

-*
-*
-*
+* District summary table shows that average reading test scores are higher than average math scores.
+* There is negative relationship between test scores and school budgets.
+* There is negative relationship between test scores and school size.
+* Charter Schools have higher average test scores than distict public schools in all metrics.

 ## Analysis
 ### District Summary